by Dan Paymar

 Evaluating that chart shows that it is within about 0.04% of the Expected Return for perfect play.
 Select “Improve Basic Strategy”, and the chart is improved to 0.01758% off of perfect.
 At 800 hands per hour that’s a deficiency of only 70 cents on $4,000 in action.

 If that is not good enough for you, you can click “Penalty Consideration” and select which penalties you wish to consider, but even applying all five possible penalties improves this by only 0.00026%.

 Most players will be giving a higher advantage to the casinos through reduced speed and occasional playing errors by using these additional penalty considerations, which is why I rarely bother with them.

-Dan Paymar is a video poker expert with a background in computer programming.
-He has written several books on video poker, including Video Poker – Optimum Play.
+Dan Paymar was a video poker expert with a background in computer programming who passed away on July 17, 2020.
+He had written several books on video poker, including Video Poker – Optimum Play.
 For 14 years he edited and published his own newsletter, the Video Poker Times.
-Dan is also the developer of “Optimum Video Poker”, an analysis and training program for Macintosh and Windows computers.
-For ordering information on Dan’s software, go to: https://www.americancasinoguidebook.com/product/optimum-video-poker-software-mac-windows-version
+Dan was also the developer of “Optimum Video Poker”, an analysis and training program for Macintosh and Windows computers.